jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-2.md

 Suppose a subject of any government is injured.

 His offenders become natural objects of resentment.
-The government which protects him is also resented if it refuses satisfaction even if most of the nation is=
+The government which protects him is also resented if it refuses satisfaction even if most of the nation is:
 - perfectly innocent, and
 - knows nothing about the affair.